Kansas family pleads for help with father stuck in ICU in Mexico

 It’s a plea for help as a De Soto family feels helpless.
 They’re more than a thousand miles away from a loved one in a Mexican ICU.

-Family said Armando Sanchez is a beloved custodian in the Olathe School District, but right now he’s fight for his life in Mexico.
+Family said Armando Sanchez is a beloved custodian in the Olathe School District, but right now, he’s fighting for his life in Mexico.

-“We just love him,” son, Adolfo Sanchez said.
+“We just love him,” Adolfo Sanchez, his son, said.
 “We want him home.”

 “I just fell to the ground and was in absolute shock,” Culbertson said.